smartlook/smartlook-relay-proxy/README.md

 Smartlook's recording domains, allowing you to bypass potential browser settings or extensions used by your visitors configured to limit data capture.
 > **Only web recording is currently supported.**
-> Support for Mobile SDKs will be added soon.

 ## Environment variables